Timpi-official/Timpi-ChainTN/readme.md

 # To use the faucet
 - add a key to your node and use this link http://173.249.54.208:1337/YOURWALLET.
 Replace YOURWALLET with your address.

+if you use the faucet too quickly you will be timed out before getting your token limit. ./TimpiChain q bank balances YOURWALLET check after every call if you got the tokens and then call the API again when you did.